minishrink/trash/proof.md

 to yield: `CUNT`.
 Employing a little quantum decryption:
 `CUNT mod 69 === JACK`.
-Then the entity known as JACK has been defined.
+Thus the entity known as JACK has been defined.
 </details>

 ---